-Condition (C.1) is typically used for kernel estimation.
-Conditions (C.3)–(C.5) correspond to Conditions (C.1)–(C.3) of Wang and Tsai (2009).
-Condition (C.3) requires that a certain weak law of large numbers hold.
-Condition (C.4) regularizes the extreme behavior of the slowly varying function $\mathcal{L}(y;{\bf{x}},{\bf{t}})$.
-Condition (C.5) specifies the optimal convergence rates of threshold $\omega_n$ and bandwidth $h_{nk},\ k=1,\cdots,q$.
+as $n\to\infty$. \end{itemize} The condition (C.1) is typically used for kernel estimation.
+The conditions (C.3)-(C.5) correspond to the conditions (C.1)-(C.3) of Wang and Tsai (2009).
+The condition (C.3) requires that a certain weak law of large numbers holds.
+The condition (C.4) regularizes the extreme behavior of the slowly varying function $\mathcal{L}(y; {\bf{x}}, {\bf{t}})$.
+The condition (C.5) specifies the optimal convergence rates of threshold $\omega_n$ and bandwidths $h_{nk},\ k=1, \ldots, q$.